China manufacturer is helping with electric cars - Breaking Latest News

 E-car fans have one thing for sure: Audi is no longer trying to do it alone.
 Instead, the Ingolstadt-based premium manufacturer will work closely with a carmaker from China in the future.
 Amazing: Apparently it is less about the Chinese learning from Audi and more about the German manufacturer being able to show off with new electric cars.

-The cat is out of the bag: Audi and SAIC are cooperating on electric cars
+The cat is out of the bag: Audi and SAIC are building electric cars together

 Audi and SAIC will work together in the future to improve their advance electric car projects.
 The German premium manufacturer and the Chinese state-owned car manufacturer and supplier have now officially confirmed this (source: Bloomberg via Insideevs).
 Both sides are still holding back details of the cooperation.